c3lang/c3-web/src/content/docs/Generic Programming/macros.md

 ## Macros returning values

-A macro may return a value, it is then considered an expression rather than a statement:
+A macro may return a value, in which case it is then considered an expression rather than a statement:

 ```c3
 macro square(x)